-The change from coal to oil-fired boilers at sea is another chapter in petroleum history.
-Read the rest of this entry »
+The U.S. Navy’s change from coal to oil-fired boilers at sea is another important chapter in American petroleum history.

 Your source for energy education.
 Petroleum history offers a context